yduf/yduf.github.io/_posts/2017-04-10-arduino-and-linux.md

 published: true
 tags: arduino linux
 ---
-## Arduino IDE on Linux

-There are many IDE available.

 I choosed to use [Platform.io](http://platformio.org/get-started).
 Which look more modern than others.
 Setup and installation was straightforward.